ZcashFoundation/zcash-fpga/README.md

 The work in this repo is the result of a Zcash foundation grant to develop open-source FPGA code that can be used to accelerate various aspects of the network.
 **An Architecture document is [here](zcash_fpga_design_doc_v1.1.x.pdf)**.

+While mainly developed for Equihash and the secp256k1 and bls12-381 curves, the code used in this repo can also be applied with minimum modification to other curves.

 ** Currently still a work in progress

 # Repo folder structure